Self Drive Tour

 With no Orioles game tonight, spend the evening at Pickles Pub, a Baltimore game-day institution known for its lively atmosphere and baseball-loving crowd.
 Catch up on the latest MLB action and other sports on the big screens while enjoying local craft beers and bar snacks.
 If you’re up for more nightlife, head to Looney’s Pub, another local favourite for sports fans.

-Make the short 1-hour drive from Baltimore to Washington, D.C., the nation’s capital and home to the Washington Nationals.
-Take some time to explore the National Mall, where you can visit iconic landmarks such as the Lincoln Memorial, the White House, and the U.S. Capitol.
-If time permits, stop by the Smithsonian National Museum of American History, home to the original "Star-Spangled Banner" and exhibits featuring baseball memorabilia.
+Make the easy one-hour drive from Baltimore to Washington, D.C., the nation’s capital and home of the Washington Nationals.
+On arrival, head straight to the National Mall, where many of the city’s most famous landmarks are within easy walking distance.
+Highlights include the Lincoln Memorial, views of the White House, and the imposing United States Capitol.

-After the game, wind down with a drink at The Bullpen, a popular post-game bar right outside the stadium, before heading to your hotel for the night.
+After the game, round off the evening with a drink at The Bullpen, a popular post-game hangout right outside the stadium, before returning to your hotel for the night.

 Set off early for the 4-hour drive from Washington, D.C. to Pittsburgh, with a meaningful stop at Gettysburg National Military Park along the way.